⏳ The Wait Is Almost Over ⏳

 If you can relate, you’re not alone.

-I’ve heard from hundreds of physics students who are deeply frustrated with tensors:
+I’ve heard from countless students who are deeply frustrated with tensors: what they are, why they’re so important, and how the heck to use them correctly.

-And above all, students who are lost in those endless seas of "covariant" and "contravariant" indices.
+Above all, I hear from students who feel lost in an endless sea of "covariant" and "contravariant" indices.

 I understand—I’ve been lost in that sea too.

-And I want to show you the path to mastering them for yourself.
+And I want to show you the path to mastering tensors for yourself.

 It's Not Your Fault